Inside: On dealing with unwelcome and sometimes unflattering attention as a tall girl….and two valuable lessons I’ve learned from being a tall woman.

 Do you have things you feel insecure about?
 A lot of us do.
 So imagine if random strangers called out your insecurity on a regular basis.
 It could be your height, body shape, facial feature, your voice, anything.
 Think about it.

 You would learn to tolerate it.
-Accept it.
-But you probably wouldn’t appreciate it.
+And even accept it.
+But it can still feel crappy.

 I Am More Than My Height